ANITA’S CHICKEN CURRY RECIPE

 WATCH VIDEO

-I do make the masala from scratch, but a good quality shop-bought brand will suffice.
+I make the masala from scratch, but a good quality shop-bought brand will suffice.
 I also wear a shower cap and house coat so my hair and clothes don’t smell of the delicious spices cooking away.

 INGREDIENTS